mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 1. 🕵️ **_Observer_** : Something that tracks the actions, choices and possessions of player (long term memory )like a hybrid “Save” system.

-basically has to store importation about player actions. it can be as minute as a number of times a key pressed to a massive action like deletion of file or completion of quest.
+basically it has to store importation about player actions. it can be as minute as a number of times a key pressed to a massive action like deletion of file or completion of quest.

 2. 🔥 **_Reaction system (soft-core [“nemesis system”](https://www.youtube.com/watch?v=Lm_AzK27mZY))_**: something that generates a opinion (feeling or emotions or sets of dialog) from player’s past actions, choices and possessions